 Winner by 8%

-Edible Arrangements rates % lower than Google on Leadership Culture Ratings vs Google Ratings based on looking at 17563 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Is your company invested in your career growth?" and "Do you approve of the job your executive team is doing at your company?".
+Edible Arrangements rates % lower than Google on Leadership Culture Ratings vs Google Ratings based on looking at 17610 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you feel comfortable giving your boss negative feedback?" and "Does your manager seem to care about you as a person?".

-Edible Arrangements rates % lower than Google on Compensation Culture Ratings vs Google Ratings based on looking at 12634 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How often do you get a raise?" and "Are you satisfied with your stock/equity compensation?".
+Edible Arrangements rates % lower than Google on Compensation Culture Ratings vs Google Ratings based on looking at 12660 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "Are you satisfied with your Benefits?".

-Edible Arrangements rates % lower than Google on Team Culture Ratings vs Google Ratings based on looking at 11239 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "What are some of the best things about your team?".
+Edible Arrangements rates % lower than Google on Team Culture Ratings vs Google Ratings based on looking at 11260 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "What do your coworkers need to improve and how could you work together better?".

-Edible Arrangements rates % lower than Google on Environment Culture Ratings vs Google Ratings based on looking at 11560 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What % of the time are you bored at work?" and "On average, how many hours do you work a day?".
+Edible Arrangements rates % lower than Google on Environment Culture Ratings vs Google Ratings based on looking at 11577 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Is your work environment positive or negative?" and "Does someone you work with closely, make you want to quit your job?".

-Edible Arrangements rates % lower than Google on Sentiment Culture Ratings vs Google Ratings based on looking at 13174 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about your company?" and "What's going wrong and how can it be improved?".
+Edible Arrangements rates % lower than Google on Sentiment Culture Ratings vs Google Ratings based on looking at 13217 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What makes you most happy at work?" and "What do you like best about your company?".